Dale Robertson: Television

 Tales of Wells Fargo, his best-remembered series, aired on NBC from 1957 to 1962.
 Weekly B & W episodes were 30 minutes in length from 1957-1961.
 The program expanded to an hour and switched to color for its final season in 1961-1962.
-The show originally was produced by Nat Holt whom Robertson felt he owed his career to for giving him his first leading roles.
+The show originally was produced by Nat Holt, to whom Robertson felt he owed his career for giving him his first leading roles.
 Robertson used his own horse, Jubilee, throughout the run of the series.

 Robertson also did the narration for Tales of Wells Fargo through which he often presented his own commentary on matters of law, morality, and common sense.
 He was unique among his television contemporaries, stating that he hated the gun he was forced to carry, but saw it as a necessary evil, a "tool of the trade", and kept practicing.

 In its cover story on television Westerns, published March 30, 1959, Time reported Robertson was 6 feet tall, weighed 180 pounds, and measured 42–34–34.
 He sometimes made use of his physique in "beefcake" scenes, such as one in 1952's Return of the Texan where he is seen bare-chested and sweaty, repairing a fence.

 In 1960, Robertson guest-starred as himself in NBC's The Ford Show, starring Tennessee Ernie Ford.
 In 1962, he similarly appeared and sang a perfect rendition of "High Noon" on the short-lived Western comedy and variety series The Roy Rogers and Dale Evans Show.